Book Review: Who Wrote the Bible by Richard Friedman

 Review also posted on the Minnesota Atheist web site.

-Explore posts in the same categories: Book Reviews, The Bible comment below, or link to this permanent URL from your own site.
+Book Reviews, The Bible comment below, or link to this permanent URL from your own site.